 What is Datto Secure Edge VPN?

 Datto Secure Edge VPN is a secure remote access VPN solution from Datto that enables encrypted connections for remote workers and branch offices, with zero-trust access controls and centralized management.
+Best free vpn for microsoft edge that actually works: edge-friendly options, extensions, privacy, speeds, and setup guide 2026

 How does Datto Secure Edge VPN differ from a traditional VPN?

 It emphasizes zero-trust access, device posture checks, and centralized, policy-driven management, often with tighter integration into the Datto ecosystem, compared to traditional perimeters-based VPNs.
-Open vpn edgerouter: complete guide to setting up an OpenVPN server on EdgeRouter and advanced client configurations

 Who should consider Datto Secure Edge VPN?